 In 2011, the newly elected Paul proposed a budget that would have cut $500 billion from the federal budget in part by cutting off foreign aid to all countries, including financial grants to Israel.

 Dave Weigel at Slate echoes Moody’s view, and likewise claims that Paul “introduced a bill that would have zeroed out aid to Israel.”
-However, a quick look at the budget Paul proposed in 2011 reveals that it did not call for all foreign aid to be cut.
+This is simply wrong.
+Paul never introduced a bill that would have ended all foreign aid.
+On May 19, 2011, Paul did introduce Senate Concurrent Resolution No. 20 of the 112th Congress.
+Nothing in the bill even mentioned foreign aid.
+However, Paul issued a press release the following day and attached a proposed copy of his FY2012 budget.
+The budget Paul proposed along with his S. Con.
+Res.
+20 did not call for all foreign aid to be cut.
 Instead, his budget proposed to “freeze foreign aid funding at $5 billion.”
 This amount would easily cover the $3 billion of annual aid to Israel, and is fully consistent with Paul’s position that any cuts in U.S. aid to Israel should be incremental and then only after stopping aid to more hostile nations, e.g. Egypt and Pakistan.

 Paul does not deny supporting a complete end to all foreign aid in his public statements and interviews on the subject.
 However, Paul is correct that he has never submitted a legislative proposal to end U.S. foreign aid to Israel.